paulslss300/SwiftCalendar/README.md

 ![cover image](images/repocover.png)

+#### ScrollingCalendar is a calendar template written in Swift 4.
+It uses the Model View Controller design pattern .
+Main features include the display of  months as scrollable Collection View Cells, and the display of date-related events in a Table View as part of the months Collection View Cells.

 This is the bitbucket repository of ScrollingCalendar made by Paul Tang.

 The project is written in Swift 4.